-Building upon the foundational knowledge acquired in the Introduction to ceramics course, this advanced program delves deeper into the art and science of working with clay.
+Building upon the foundational knowledge acquired in Ceramics I and II, this advanced program delves deeper into the art and science of working with clay.
 Throughout the course, participants will explore advanced hand-building and wheel-throwing techniques, mastering the intricacies of form and function.
 Emphasis will be placed on refining craftsmanship, experimenting with complex shapes, and developing a personal aesthetic.